MISSION: A registered charity that provides supports to pregnant and parenting youth.

 When appropriate, community service providers will be invited to planning meetings in order to share information and expectations and to allow for further collaboration.
 Community handoffs and outreach is particularly important for end of service planning.
 Whenever possible, a warm hand off is ideal, and transition plans are given between providers.

-Young women we support are provided with an orientation of Monica Place at the start of service.
+Young persons we support are provided with an orientation of Monica Place at the start of service.
 Orientation includes but is not limited to:

 Monica Place makes every effort to remove barriers to service for the individuals we support.
 The staff team explores various strategies to accommodate individuals needs and individual circumstances.
 Monica Place strives to ensure that the information shared with young parents we support is understood by them.
 Monica Place complies with the “Accessibility for Ontarians with Disabilities Act”.
 (AODA), 2005.

 Transition planning is an important part of our service delivery model and part of everyone’s plan.
-When a youth leaves Monica Place, she participates in the development of a transition plan to identify ongoing goals and to ensure continued support in the community.
-Monica Place acknowledges the importance of preparing the young women we support to transition between core services, other community supports, adult mental health services, childcare services, employment and/ or post-secondary education.
+When a youth leaves Monica Place, they participate in the development of a transition plan to identify ongoing goals and to ensure continued support in the community.
+Monica Place acknowledges the importance of preparing the young persons we support to transition between core services, other community supports, adult mental health services, childcare services, employment and/ or post-secondary education.